Blue Band Loose Wave Bundles With HD Closure Deals

 1. Free Part Closure

 A free part closure allows you to part your hair in any direction.
-The lace is not pre-parted, giving you the freedom to create a middle part, side part, or even a zigzag part.
+The lace is not pre-parted, hence you are free to design a center, side, or even zigzag part.

-• Styling Flexibility: You can part your hair in any direction – middle, side, or even a zigzag part.
+Styling Flexibility: You can split your hair in any direction: middle, side, or even a zigzag pattern.

 2. Middle Part Closure